Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 You are exceptionally speedy and agile.
-You gain the following benefits:

 * Your speed increases by 10 feet.
 * When you use the Dash action, difficult terrain doesn't cost you extra movement on that turn.